Imagine yourself, a lord at the court of Portugal’s King Pedro.

 INÊS

 The Tudors of England have nothing on the royals of medieval Iberia.
-In Portugal.
+In Portugal, the need for a male heir has dire consequences.

-long before Shakespeare wrote Romeo and Juliet, Pedro and Inês lived and died in a tale of jealousy and revenge most bloody and tragic.
+Long before Shakespeare wrote Romeo and Juliet, Pedro and Inês lived and died in a tale of jealousy and revenge most bloody and tragic, becoming a Portuguese cultural touchstone.